IRAS: Multifunctional additive manufactured structure with integrated automotive electronics

 Additive manufacturing combined with the ceramic production process enable manufacturing of highly complex ceramic structures, as shown with this gyroidstructure made of SiC

-In the project Integrated Digital Research Platform for Affordable Satellites (IRAS), an integrated development platform for low-cost satellites is being set up in cooperation between industry and research in Baden-Württemberg managed by the Institute of Structures and Design of the German Aerospace Center (DLR).
-Using new digital, propulsion, structures, electronics and production technologies, an alternative path to today's cost-intensive development is to be taken.
-DLR engages in the field of structures and production technologies and pursues questions around the development and optimization of integrative construction methods for satellite structures.
-Researchers focus on process development for 3D printing processes for metals and ceramics as well as topology optimization and functional integration of 3D printed satellite structures.
+In the Integrated Digital Research Platform for Affordable Satellites (IRAS) project, an integrated development platform for low-cost satellites is being set up in cooperation between industry and research in Baden-Württemberg and managed by the Institute of Structures and Design of the German Aerospace Center (DLR).
+Using new digital, propulsion, structural, electronic and production technologies, an alternative path to today's cost-intensive development is to be taken.
+DLR engages in the field of structures and production technologies and pursues questions around the development and optimisation of integrative construction methods for satellite structures.
+Researchers focus on process development for 3D printing processes for metals and ceramics as well as topology optimisation and functional integration of 3D printed satellite structures.

 The IRAS Digital Concurrent Engineering Platform (DCEP) shall serve as a software-based platform for the computer-aided generation of a holistic conceptual satellite design.
 Within IRAS, the DCEP represents the connecting element by combining the distinct expert tools and making them accessible to the end user.

-The developed technologies within IRAS will be integrated as payloads on the satellite SOURCE, a 3U CubeSat developed by the student‘s small satellite group KSat and the Institute of Space Systems of the University of Stuttgart, with the goal to successfully demonstrate the IRAS technologies on a mission.
-Another small satellite with approx. 80 kg mass is being planned.
+The developed technologies within IRAS will be integrated as payloads on the satellite SOURCE, a 3U CubeSat developed by the students small satellite group KSat and the Institute of Space Systems of the University of Stuttgart, with the goal of successfully demonstrating the IRAS technologies on a mission.
+Another small satellite with an approx. 80 kg mass is being planned.

 The project is conducted together with the Fraunhofer Institute for Manufacturing Engineering and Automation (IPA) and the Institute of Space Systems of the University of Stuttgart (IRS).
-Furthermore ten industrial enterprises situated in the area of Baden-Württemberg, Germany, engage in IRAS.
+Furthermore, ten industrial enterprises situated in the area of Baden-Württemberg, Germany, are engaged in IRAS.
 The project is funded by the Ministry of Economic Affairs, Labour and Housing Baden-Württemberg.